 - Texas Home Living.

-Dual-eligible individuals that meet all Demonstration criteria are automatically or "passively" enrolled into an MMP following a notification process.
-The notification process involves letters sent to members to explain the Demonstration and identify the MMP the member will be enrolled in if the member takes no action.
-They may choose to opt out of the Demonstration.
+Dually eligible individuals who meet all Dual Demonstration Program criteria are automatically or "passively" enrolled into an MMP following a notification process.
+The notification process involves letters sent to the member explaining the Dual Demonstration Program and identifying the MMP they will be enrolled in if the member takes no action.
+These individuals may choose to opt out of the Dual Demonstration Program.

-Other dual-eligible individuals who meet the eligibility criteria for the Demonstration may opt to enroll in the Demonstration including:
+Other dually eligible individuals who meet the eligibility criteria for the Dual Demonstration Program may opt to enroll in the Dual Demonstration Program including:

-- Individuals in a Medicare Advantage Plan (MAP) not operated by the same parent organization that operates a STAR+PLUS MMP if they disenroll from their MAP;
+- Individuals in a MAP not operated by the same parent organization that operates a STAR+PLUS MMP if they disenroll from their MAP;

-- Individuals in the Program of All-Inclusive Care for the Elderly if they disenroll from PACE and enroll in the STAR+PLUS program for at least 30 days; and
+- Individuals in the Program of All-Inclusive Care for the Elderly (PACE) if they disenroll from PACE and enroll in the STAR+PLUS program for at least 30-days; and

-- Individuals participating in the Centers for Medicare & Medicaid Services' (CMS') Independence at Home Demonstration if they switch to this Demonstration.
+- Individuals participating in the CMS' Independence at Home Demonstration if they switch to this Dual Demonstration Program.

-February 2022 figures above are estimated based on incomplete data and are subject to change as data is finalized.
-Medicaid and CHIP managed care organization enrollment by service delivery area data is updated quarterly and published to HHSC’s Healthcare Statistics website.
+February 2022 figures above are estimated based on incomplete data and are subject to change as the data is finalized.
+Medicaid and CHIP MCO enrollment by service delivery area data is updated quarterly and published to the HHSC’s Healthcare Statistics website.

 Bexar Service Area